-- (1) Are functionally responsible for the DOE TSP elements at locations under their cognizance. - (2) Designate Federal officials responsible for directing, managing, oversight and administering the TSP activities for their sites/areas of responsibility. - (3) Determine TSP staffing positions appropriate for locations under their cognizance and ensure necessary resources are available for an effective DOE TSP in accordance with national policy and reciprocity requirements and this order. - (4) Designate a Federal Official/s responsible for implementation of TSP activities for their sites/areas of responsibility. - (5) Ensure annual program reviews are performed to evaluate ongoing activities; establish future plans and projects; determine resource requirements, including the resources necessary to implement and administer this Order and major concerns and issues. - (6) Will maintain a list of facilities requiring TSP services for the next fiscal year to include the nature of the services needed. - (7) Will maintain a list of facilities that do not meet the minimum technical and physical security requirements as required by this Order. - (8) Will maintain Equivalencies/Exemption documentation for facilities that will not receive requisite support, or do not meet the minimum technical and physical security requirements. - (9) Suspend or cancel the classified activities in facilities when notified of vulnerabilities that place classified information at risk.
-Ensure the expeditious implementation of effective mitigation strategies to prevent the loss, compromise or potential unauthorized disclosure of classified information. - (10) Will report the discovery of technical security hazards and technical penetrations to the TSCMPM, or the Director, TSP, who will notify the appropriate program offices, including the Office of Counterintelligence and the Departmental element.
+- (2) Designate Federal officials responsible for directing, managing, oversight and administering the TSP activities for their sites/areas of responsibility. - (3) Determine TSP staffing positions appropriate for locations under their cognizance and ensure necessary resources are available for an effective DOE TSP in accordance with national policy and reciprocity requirements and this Order. - (4) Designate a Federal Official/s responsible for implementation of TSP activities for their sites/areas of responsibility. - (5) Ensure annual program reviews are performed to evaluate ongoing activities; establish future plans and projects; determine resource requirements, including the resources necessary to implement and administer this Order and major concerns and issues. - (6) Will maintain a list of facilities requiring TSP services for the next FY to include the nature of the services needed. - (7) Will maintain a list of facilities that do not meet the minimum technical and physical security requirements as required by this Order. - (8) Will maintain Equivalency/Exemption documentation for facilities that will not receive requisite support, or do not meet the minimum technical and physical security requirements. - (9) Suspend or cancel the classified activities in facilities when notified of vulnerabilities that place classified information at risk.
+Ensure the expeditious implementation of effective mitigation strategies to prevent the loss, compromise or potential unauthorized disclosure of classified information. - (10) Will report the discovery of technical security hazards and technical penetrations to the Appropriate Headquarters (DOE and/or NNSA) TSCM Program Manager, or the Director, TSP, who will notify the appropriate program offices, including the Office of Counterintelligence and the Departmental element.